-E R N E S T O M O N S A L V E was born in Valladolid, in 1985, where he began his professional studies of Music in the specialty of Piano, culminating with a degree of licentiate in Music Direction Symphonic Orchestra from the Associated Board of the Royal Schools of Music, with Ian Lowes.
-He received master classes from Miguel Frechilla, Juan Mª Esteban, Francisco Navarro, Bruno Aprea or Pilar Alvira, and debuted as conductor at the age of 17, after which he founded and assumed ownership of the Joven Orquesta Sinfonica de Valladolid (JOSVa) in 2003 which, has been performing and combining with his position as conductor of the Philharmonic Orchestra of Valladolid and among other activities since them.
+E R N E S T O M O N S A L V E was born in Valladolid, where he began his professional studies of Music in the specialty of Piano, culminating with a degree of licentiate in Music Direction Symphonic Orchestra from the Associated Board of the Royal Schools of Music, with Ian Lowes, and his PhD in Musicology with the thesis Antonio Salieri: De la ficción a la realidad.
+He received master classes from Miguel Frechilla, Juan Mª Esteban, Francisco Navarro, Bruno Aprea or Pilar Alvira, and debuted as conductor at the age of 17, after which he founded and assumed ownership of the Joven Orquesta Sinfonica de Valladolid (JOSVa) in 2003 which, has been performing and combining with other activities.

 At an international level, as a guest conductor, he has been in charge —occasionally under the emblem of “Marca España“— of the San Remo Symphony Orchestra (Italy); Lyceum Mozartiano Orchestra and the Choirs of the Cuban Institute of Radio and Television, Matanzas, Schola Cantorum Coralina, etc, of Havana (Cuba); the Wien-Accord und Kammerensemble of the Minoritenkirche of Vienna (Austria); the Gents Universitair Symfonisch Orkest (Belgium); the Bicentennial Youth Orchestra and the Lyric Orchestra of Buenos Aires (both from Argentina); the Choir and Orchestra of the Grand Opera Theatre of Rousse (Bulgaria); or the Symphonic Orchestra of the University of Cuenca (Ecuador).